codebryo/codebryo/README.md

 ## What I do professionally:

-I'm currently working as VP Engineering, and in my case that means supporting an entire Engineering Organization on topics of personal growth, best practices, scalability and stability.
+I'm currently working as Head of Product at a social media management tool.
+In the past I held roles like VP Engineering, where I supported Engineering Teams of 40+ People.
+One of my main goals has always been in connecting engineering and product.
+Only when you understand why you build something, you'll have great answers on how to build it.

 ### Other Achievements
 - Talked at various conferences (Some talks on [YouTube](https://www.youtube.com/playlist?list=PLOXnJRTEIJTh8pBRsgiLuMYxTqe-ZFlQZ))